SchmidtDSE/afscgap/CONTRIBUTING.md

  - Please check that you have no linting (pycodestyle, pyflakes) errors when contributing.
  - As contributors may be periodic, please do not re-write history / squash commits for ease of fast forward.
  - Imports should be in alphabetical order in groups of standard library, third-party, and then first party.
+ - Imports in the form `from ... import ...` are discouraged except for type hints.
+They should appear in a logical grouping after other imports.

 Do not worry if you aren't sure that you met all of our the guidelines!
 We encourage pull requests and are happy to work through any necessary outstanding tasks with you.